nc3040/nc3040.github.io/readme.md

 11. In the file explorer, open `index.md`.
 12. Enter all of your resume content written in Markdown.
     - Make sure to keep the metadata on the first 4 lines of this file untouched.
-13. Preview your formatting by right clicking the tab for this `index.md` file and choosing `Open Preview`.
+13. Preview your formatting by right clicking the tab for this `index.md` file and choosing **Open Preview**.

 ### Uploading our Resume to GitHub

+Etter describes the wonders of using distributed version control systems (DVCS) to manage our content.
+Another reason I chose to use VS Code for this guide is that it simplifies the process of using git as our DVCS, allowing us to publish updates to our resume as frequently as we wish.
+With VS Code it really becomes just a few clicks to push your resume content to GitHub.
+As a bonus, we get a built-in history of all the changes to our resume over time that we can easily browse through on GitHub.

 1. In the bottom panel of VS Code, click the Terminal tab.
 2. Type the following commands, making sure to replace the email and name in the commands with your own: